mshazman/feedX/README.md

 # QuizyDonut!
-## An online platform where you can create quiz to target your audience and if you want you can participate in other hosted events you can have fun!
+## An online platform where you can create quiz to target your audience and if you want you can participate in other hosted events you can have fun!!

 # Prequisites
 ## Technologies/Framework used